 Impact of Coronavirus on the Cannabis Supply Chain

-In the initial stages of the outbreak in Wuhan and its ripples throughout China, many factories were closed throughout the country, which has had a significant impact on general production across many industries.
+In the initial stages of the outbreak in Wuhan and its ripples throughout China, many factories were closed throughout the country, which had a significant impact on general production across many industries.
 For the cannabis industry in particular, supply chain has been an issue.
 It has been difficult for American companies to source domestic production, as there are few American facilities prepared to produce vaping hardware or specific packaging for cannabis products.
 While these Chinese factories are now generally back to work, many are operating at reduced efficiency owing to the need for social distancing measures to protect employees.
-KushCo (Not a holding in the Cannabis Growth Fund) is one big industry name facing shortages.
+KushCo (not a holding in the Cannabis Growth Fund) is one big industry name facing shortages.
 US companies have been moving quickly to find alternative production facilities in countries like India and Mexico.

-Upcoming Relief Legislation and the Cannabis Industry
+Relief Legislation and the Cannabis Industry

 OF SPECIAL NOTE